DevTeam/Pure.DI/Pure.DI.UsageScenarios.Tests/README_TEMPLATE.md

 public void Run()
 {
     DI.Setup()
-        // Registers custom lifetime for all implementations with a class name ending by word "Singleton" .Bind<IFactory>().As(Singleton).To<CustomSingletonLifetime>()
+        // Registers the custom lifetime for all implementations with a class name ending by word "Singleton" .Bind<IFactory>().As(Singleton).To<CustomSingletonLifetime>()
         .Bind<IDependency>().To<DependencySingleton>()
         .Bind<IService>().To<Service>();